geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 ---
 title: "What I Did Wrong as a CTO"
 date: 2018-02-25T11:33:45+01:00
 description: I spent one year as a CTO for a startup.
-Here are the technical decisions I came to regret
+Here are some technical decisions I came to regret
-    and the one I would make again in my next project
+    and those that I would make again in my next project
 toc: true
 tags:
  - kotlin